cgwire/zou/docs/index.md

 * Provide folder and file paths for any task.
 * Export main data to CSV files.

+For more details you can check [the full specification](https://kitsu-api.cg-wire.com)

 # Quickstart (Docker Image)